marouane-daoudi/esp32-c3-dev-board/README.md

 ### USB-C interface

-A 16-pin USB-C receptacle provides 5V power delivery and USB 2.0 data.
+A 16-pin USB-C receptacle provides 5V input power and USB 2.0 data.
 Three groups of pins are used:

 **CC1 and CC2** — each connected to GND through a 5.1kΩ
 resistor.
 These configuration channel pins tell the upstream